oMLX + Paperclip Demo π Running a Real Local Multi-Agent AI Workflow MacOS

 Thesis

-oMLX + Paperclip Demo π Running a Real Local Multi-Agent AI Workflow MacOS teaches a practical ai strategy move: This video demonstrates wiring oMLX (a Mac/Apple-silicon-optimized local model runner) into OpenCode so a Paperclip agent can run on free, private local models instead of paid Claude.
+oMLX + Paperclip Demo π Running a Real Local Multi-Agent AI Workflow MacOS teaches a practical local model/runtime move: This video demonstrates wiring oMLX (a Mac/Apple-silicon-optimized local model runner) into OpenCode so a Paperclip agent can run on free, private local models instead of paid Claude.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.